ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

   "detectDatatypeFrom": 4
   }

+This configuration file does not contain the **partitionKey** and the **timePartition** parameters.

-After running the tool, the following messages are outputted:
+After running the tool, the following messages are output:

 ::

-  [RESULT] - message created successfully[RESULT] - you can find the file in this path /tmp/message_20160605102042.json
+  [RESULT] - message created successfully
+  [RESULT] - you can find the file in this path /tmp/message_20160605102042.json

-The message_20160605102042.json file includes:
+The *message_20160605102042.json* file
+contains the generated message definition:

 ::

   message_20160605102042.json